-For example, I cannot convey the immense reality of God’s word and truth.
+For example, I cannot properly convey the immense reality of God’s word.
 I fall short in doing so.
-It’s very easy to believe and state certain Biblical truths without feeling and conveying them accordingly.
+It’s easy to believe and state certain Biblical truths without feeling and conveying them accordingly.
 I can write about God’s amazing grace without necessarily being astounded by it myself.

 Also, with any form of communication, it’s easy to present an inaccurate picture of who we are.
 We normally want to present ourselves in the most favorable light.
-Yet, our outward communication might not be in full harmony with our inward reality.
-I can easily say, “I love you,” without any true depth of feeling.
+Yet, our outward communication may not be in harmony with our inward reality.
+I can easily say, “I love you,” without any depth of feeling.

 Why then write, lest I may be somewhat hypocritical—not always deeply feeling and experiencing what I communicate?
-Why write about something that’s “too great and too marvelous for me,” not necessarily having the complete corresponding reality in my life?
+Why write about something that’s “too great and too marvelous for me,” without having the full corresponding reality in my life?
 There are many reasons to still write.

 First, God’s truth is God’s truth.
-Whether or not I deeply feel and experience His truth in my life doesn’t diminish anything from what’s true and real.
-In meditating on and communicating His word, we’re confronted, challenged, cheered, and comforted by His truth.
+Whether or not I always deeply feel and experience His truth in my life doesn’t diminish anything from it.
+In meditating and communicating His word, we’re confronted, convicted, challenged, and comforted by His truth.

 Second, I want to pursue truth and reality.
 There’s no greater tragedy than living in a (lifelong) deception.
 So, while I might not have reached the top of this mountain, perhaps still at the very bottom, I’m climbing toward it, pressing on “to make it my own, because Christ Jesus has made me his own. . . . straining forward to what lies ahead” (Phil.
 3:12-13).

 Fifth, God’s still at work in me.
 A bumper sticker reads: “Christians are not perfect, just forgiven.”
 There’s no claim to perfection at all, but a claim to an utter need for a mighty Savior.
-In all my writing, I feel an utter need for Jesus to save and sanctify me, bringing me safely to His eternal home.
+In my writing, I feel a deep need for Jesus to save and sanctify me, bringing me safely to His eternal home.

 Sixth, God’s word is the primary means of sanctification.
 In Ephesians we read: “That he [Jesus] might sanctify her [the believers], having cleansed her by the washing of water with the word” (Eph.
 5:26).
 God’s word is a means to an end.
 While not having reached the “end” at all, I want to use His means.
 I need to be cleansed from the vanities of life so that I’ll pursue eternal gold!

 Seventh, God has promised to write His word on our hearts and put it in our minds.
-He does so by His Word and Spirit.
-Therefore, my hope and prayer is that the handling of His word will have that outcome in my life and the lives of those who read my writings.
+He does so through His Word and Spirit.
+Therefore, my hope and prayer is that the handling of His word will have that outcome in my life and the lives of those who read my devotionals.

 Lastly, no one chastises a child who’s still learning to speak, but rather encourages him to do so.
 Here are my feeble, imperfect words and experiences, trying to convey truth and reality for the salvation of sinners and the sanctification of saints.
 May God bless and multiply them!